alexwitherspoon/aviationwx.org/CONFIGURATION.md

 ```

 **Note**: For RTSPS streams, always set `"type": "rtsp"` explicitly and use `"rtsp_transport": "tcp"` for best reliability.

+### Error Handling and Backoff (RTSP)
+- Errors are classified into transient (timeout, connection, DNS) and permanent (auth, TLS).
+- Transient errors back off exponentially up to 1 hour; permanent errors up to 2 hours.
+- AVIF generation failures are tracked; after 3 consecutive AVIF errors, AVIF is auto-disabled for that camera (persisted to `cache/encode_failures.json`).
+Set `"disable_avif": true` to force-disable.

 **Static Image:**
 ```json